 I love, love, love biscuits.
 They're super easy to make and ridiculously delicious.
-Served hot out of the oven with butter and honey, or split open and topped with delicious sausage gravy, or for dinner on top of chicken gravy - the possibilities are endless.
+Served hot out of the oven with butter and honey, or split open and topped with delicious sausage gravy, or my chicken and biscuits for dinner - the possibilities are endless.

 These Buttermilk Biscuits are light and flaky and dense at the same time.
 When you're making the dough, make sure that you add enough buttermilk to make the dough wet and sticky, then while you're folding it and kneading you add extra flour sprinkled on top and you'll see the dough take shape.
 The more times you fold it over, the more flaky these will be.

 - 3 cups all purpose flour - plus more for dusting

 - 1 teaspoon baking soda

 - ¾ cup butter - cold and cut into small pieces